 “Service Area” is as defined in Article I. Section 4 of the Bylaws.
 “Special Meeting” is as defined in Article VI.
 Section 9.1 of the Bylaws.

 “Standing Committees” is as defined in Article VII.
 Section 2 of the Bylaws.
 For avoidance of doubt, the Executive Committee shall not be considered a “Standing Committee” for purposes of the Bylaws.
 “Steering Committee” with respect to a Chapter is as defined in Article IX.
 Section 4 of the Bylaws.
-“Strategic Plan” is as defined in Paragraph “aError!
-Reference source not found.” of Article VI.
+“Strategic Plan” is as defined in Paragraph of Article VI.
 Section 3 of the Bylaws.

 “Transition Period” is as defined in Article XIII.
 Section 4 of the Bylaws.
 “Treasurer” is as defined in Article VIII.
 Section 6.4 of the Bylaws.
 “Vice President” is as defined in Article VIII.
 Section 6.2 of the Bylaws.